Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Kinkaku-ji Temple

-Next, we took a bus to visit the iconic Temple of the Golden Pavilion—Kinkaku-ji.
 Covered in gold leaf and surrounded by a serene lake, it’s one of Japan’s most famous landmarks, which explains why it’s always crowded.
 The path around the lake, offering views of the temple, was packed with tourists.
 While the rest of the gardens were a bit quieter, they were still quite busy.
-If you're seeking a zen moment, this may not be the spot amidst the constant flow of visitors.
+If you’re looking for a quiet, contemplative moment, this isn’t the place.

-We ended the evening back at Nishiki Market, exploring more of its alleys.
+We ended the evening back at Nishiki Market, exploring more of its alleys

 .